Calendar

 Led by Zen Teacher Larry Fuho Trussell

 Meditation, Dharma talk, and chanting service.
-During sitting Fuho offers sanzen, private practice meetings for ZCO members.
+During sitting, Fuho offers sanzen, one-on-one meetings about Zen practice.

 In Person and Online.